By Amanda Sayeg

 Although the interest in local films is increasing considerably, they still don’t bring enough audiences to their cinemas, and only a few films are being distributed outside of their own countries.
 Once communities fully embrace their local artists, this is simply the first step of the greater process of achieving community-wide appreciation that expands globally, finally giving a voice to those artists that are now becoming relevant and competitive with the giants in Hollywood.
 However, local communities need to continue to celebrate the success of Latin artists and they need to continue to promote and embrace the voice of the next generation.

-*Amanda Sayeg is a Brazilian Director and Producer that have always had a passion for the arts and sought to make a difference by creating groundbreaking original work.
-Her desire to pursue a career in the industry led her to Los Angeles, where she has continuously fallen in love each day with all the intricacies of storytelling.
-She believes films are the most powerful way to reach people, connect to others and change lives.
+*Amanda Sayeg is a Brazilian director and producer that has always had a passion for the arts and sought to make a difference by creating groundbreaking original work.
+Her desire to pursue a career in the industry led her to L.A, where she has continuously fallen in love each day with all the intricacies of storytelling.